 42. Meredith: “We have started “Humans of Modus” where we asked everyone some really fun questions in a Google Form.
 Then, we drop their answers into an email with their photo so that everyone has 1) a chance to be “in the spotlight”, and 2) a chance to learn some fun facts about our team on their own time.
 We’re archiving the spotlights so that we can have a library for onboarding employees to peruse.
 We asked questions like: what would you name your autobiography?
 What is your favorite company value, and why?”

 Our circumstances right now mean many people are reflecting on their wants, needs, and goals.
 As we consider what self actualization may look like, we spot opportunities for positive growth and change.
 It’s motivating to have a goal and to put work into achieving it, and even better to share the inspiration and transformation process with others.
 To encourage this, our panelists suggest creating opportunities for new leaders to emerge, building space for mentorship, returning to your values, and providing resources to model growth.

-Here’s how our panelists and attendees are addressing the inspiration and transformation needs of their teams:
+Here’s how our panelists and attendees are addressing employee morale ideas, and the inspiration and transformation needs of their teams:

 43. Mentoring program for developing leaders

 44. Unlocking L&D budget, even while keeping costs controlled